rticommunity/rtiroutingservice-plugins/examples/mqtt-shapes/README.md

     - Transformation: JSON (Flat Type)
     - Transformation: Field (Primitive)
     - Example: MQTT Shapes

+   If you plan on trying the "cloud" variant of the scenario, you must enable security features by specifying `ENABLE_SSL=ON` in your build.

 2. Install the `mosquitto` MQTT Broker, and its companion, command-line client applications, `mosquitto_pub`, and `mosquitto_sub`.
 On Ubuntu,